 How does a sump pump work?

 Sump pumps move water out of the basin through pipes that run away from your home and out to a spot where the water can drain away from your foundation.
-The pipe usually has a one-way valve called a check valve at the pump end to keep the water from flowing back into the basin.
+The pipe usually has a one-way valve called aat the pump end to keep the water from flowing back into the basin.
 Automatic sump pumps turn on through a float activator arm or a pressure sensor.
 Water exerts more pressure on the sensor than air does, which causes the pump to activate.
 The float activator, a buoyant ball floats on top of the water, manually moves the arm as the water level rises.

 What type of sump pump do I need?